 - Check student progress through Moodle quizzes - you have access to multiple question types.

 - Include correct answers and feedback so students can check their own progress.

-- If you recorded your lectures last year you can share those with this year's cohorts.
+- If you recorded videos last year you can share those with this year's cohorts.

 - Students can be reminded to use these resources in a number of active ways, not just passive viewing.

 3. Record at your desktop and make available to cohorts